manishrps/MS-101T00-Microsoft-365-Mobility-and-Security/Instructions/Labs/LAB_AK_01_Lab1_Ex1_Set_Up_Tenant.md

 22. Select **Save**.

-23. After selecting the users, scroll to the bottom onf the **Release preferences** pane to verify you selected the required users.
+23. After selecting the users, scroll to the bottom of the **Release preferences** pane to verify you selected the required users.
 Close the **Release preferences** pane once you verified these four users were selected.

 24. Tn the list of organization profile data, select **Custom themes**.